LeeCampbell/IntroToRx/content/01_WhyRx.md

 Rx is well suited to representing events that originate from outside of your code, and which your application needs to respond to, such as:

 - Integration events like a broadcast from a message bus, or a push event from WebSockets API, or a message received via MQTT or other low latency middleware like [Azure Event Grid](https://azure.microsoft.com/en-gb/products/event-grid/), [Azure Event Hubs](https://azure.microsoft.com/en-gb/products/event-hubs/) and [Azure Service Bus](https://azure.microsoft.com/en-gb/products/service-bus/), or a non-vendor specific representation such as [cloudevents](https://cloudevents.io/)
-- Reports from monitoring devices such as a flow sensor in a water utility's infrastructure, or the monitoring and diagnostic features in a broadband provider's networking equipment
+- Telemetry from monitoring devices such as a flow sensor in a water utility's infrastructure, or the monitoring and diagnostic features in a broadband provider's networking equipment
 - Location data from mobile systems such as [AIS](https://github.com/ais-dotnet/) messages from ships, or automotive telemetry
 - Operating system events such as filesystem activity, or WMI events
 - Road traffic information, such as notifications of accidents or changes in average speed